Incarcerated men re-imagine “The Divine Comedy.”

 Having worked for many years with Dante’s text in prisons I discovered that this theme of transformation is central to the poem’s reception by individuals behind bars.
 While Dante’s Inferno lives in the popular imagination as an icon of misery and torment, readers in prison explore the Divine Comedy as a story of renewal that parallels their own life journeys from a “dark wood… where the straight path was lost” to a better place where they hope to “emerge once again to see the stars.”

-A former Guggenheim and Fulbright Fellow he has facilitated Dante workshops in prisons in Italy, Indonesia, and America.
+Ron Jenkins is a Visiting Professor of Religion & Literature at Yale Institute of Sacred Music.
+A former Guggenheim and Fulbright Fellow, he has facilitated Dante workshops in prisons in Italy, Indonesia and America.